edion-org/edion-org.github.io/index.md

 Edion’s journey is steered by co-founders Ark Deliev and Olivia Monné.

 ## Ark Deliev - Co-founder, CEO  [(LinkedIn)](https://www.linkedin.com/in/arkdeliev/)
 Ark is an AI bachelor-level student at the University of Groningen, scheduled to graduate next year.
-He brings to Edion a rich backdrop of experience and insights from the realms of crypto and decentralised finance, having contributed to notable projects like Stellite and Metavault DAO.
+He brings to Edion a rich backdrop of experience and insights from the realms of crypto and decentralised finance, having contributed to notable projects, including Metavault DAO.

 You can contact Ark by emailing **ark period deliev at edion period io**.